forcesunseen/llm-hackers-handbook/src/handbook.md

 ### LLM-enforced Whitelisting

 LLMs are not very effective at enforcing whitelists.
-Often after one or two back and forths it will "forget" about the whitelist and instructions.
+Often after one or two back-and-forths, it will "forget" about the whitelist and instructions.

 <Playground :open=false name="LLM-enforced Whitelist" default="Repeat what I said."
   :msgs="[{